The Clinician’s Guide to Full Arch Restoration

 Instead of replacing teeth one by one, this comprehensive approach rebuilds the entire foundation from the bone up.
 It addresses not only the missing teeth but also the underlying bone loss and collapsed facial structure that often accompany widespread tooth loss, restoring a more youthful facial profile.
 For clinicians, mastering full arch reconstruction means being able to deliver one of the most impactful and rewarding treatments in modern dentistry.
 It requires a blend of art and science, combining detailed surgical planning, precise implant placement, and sophisticated prosthetic design.
 The goal is to create a final result that not only looks beautiful but also feels and functions just like natural teeth, giving patients a renewed sense of confidence in their smile.

-How Do Full Arch Implants Work?
+How Does a Full Arch Restoration Work?

 The journey to a new smile with full arch implants is a well-orchestrated process.
 From start to finish, the treatment takes several steps over 6 to 12 months, beginning with a thorough consultation and diagnostic workup.
 This initial phase involves CBCT scans and digital planning to map out the ideal implant positions based on available bone.